 RBH and Learning Pool worked in partnership to create SMILE, the Simply Magical and Inspiring Learning Environment.
-It was a one-stop-shop for all things learning, based on Learning Pool’s Totara Learn environment.
+It was a one-stop-shop for all things learning, based on Learning Pool’s LMS.

 To make sure the solution met the needs of the business, a focus group of ‘Smilers’ was created.
 These ‘Smilers’ asked questions and gave constant feedback, which helped Learning Pool to see and react to what motivates them.
 This was instrumental for the project, ensuring it stayed on track and would ultimately achieve the results the business needed.